basecamp/kamal-proxy/README.md

 To route traffic through the proxy to a web application, you `deploy` instances of the application to the proxy.
-Deploying an instance makes it available to the proxy, and replace the instance it was using before (if any).
+Deploying an instance makes it available to the proxy, and replaces the instance it was using before (if any).

 Use the format `hostname:port` when specifying the instance to deploy.